 Mortgage-backed securities are most commonly issued or guaranteed by the Government National Mortgage Association ("GNMA"), Federal National Mortgage Association ("FNMA"), Federal Home Loan Banks ("FHLB") or Federal Home Loan Mortgage Corporation ("FHLMC"), but may also be issued or guaranteed by other private issuers.
 GNMA is a government-owned corporation that is an agency of the U.S. Department of Housing and Urban Development.
 It guarantees, with the full faith and credit of the United States, full and timely payment of all monthly principal and interest on its mortgage-backed securities.
-FNMA is a publicly owned, governmentsponsored corporation that mostly packages mortgages backed by the Federal Housing Administration, but also sells some non-governmentally backed mortgages.
+FNMA is a publicly owned, government-sponsored corporation that mostly packages mortgages backed by the Federal Housing Administration, but also sells some non-governmentally backed mortgages.
 Pass-through securities issued by FNMA are guaranteed as to timely payment of principal and interest only by FNMA.
 The FHLMC is a publicly chartered agency that buys qualifying residential mortgages from lenders, re-packages them and provides certain guarantees.
-Pass-through securities issued by the FHLMC are guaranteed as to timely payment of principal and interest only by the FHLMC.
+Pass-through securities issued by the FHLMC.